nickdhollman/PostgreSQL_Football/README.md

-These are SQL files developed when creating projects in PostreSQL
+These are SQL files developed when creating Football Data Warehouse in PostreSQL